 The State of Hawaii is part of the national movement to transition to Next Generation 9-1-1 (NG9-1-1) system to significantly improve emergency response, saving lives and reducing property damage.
 A fully operational NG9-1-1 system enables the public to send texts, photos, videos, and other data to 9-1-1 centers in the same manner as the public is able to communicate with each other today.
-Consequently the Board has chosen to conserve cash in anticipation of this cash outflow as a result of the transition to NG9-1-1.
-The National Highway Traffic Safety Board Commissioned the NG9-1-1 Cost Estimate Report to Congress in October 2018 that estimated the lifecycle NG9-1-1 costs would amount to \$13.5 - \$16 billion nationwide; and the NG9-1-1 costs for deployment nationwide will amount to \$9.5-\$12 billion.
+The Board has approved the release of an RFP for a consultant to estimate the costs to update our 911 call centers statewide to become NG9-1-1 i3 compliant.
+Consequently, the Board has chosen to conserve cash in anticipation of this cash outflow as a result of the transition to NG9-1-1.
+The National Highway Traffic Safety Board Commissioned the NG9-1-1 Cost Estimate Report to Congress in October 2018 that estimated the lifecycle NG9-1-1 costs would amount to \$13.5 -\$16 billion nationwide; and the NG9-1-1 costs for deployment nationwide will amount to \$9.5-\$12 billion.
 Due to the uncertainties associated with the transition to this new emergency response system and revenue collections, the Board will continue to recommend the existing surcharge fee rate remain at the current level for the fiscal year.